TobyLobster/ImportLDraw/README.md

 ![Tugboat](./images/tugboat_960.png)

 ## History ##
-This plug-in is by Toby Nelson (toby@tnelson.demon.co.uk) and was initially written in May 2016.
+This plug-in is by Toby Nelson (tobymnelson@gmail.com) and was initially written in May 2016.

 It was inspired by and initially based on code from [LDR-Importer](https://github.com/le717/LDR-Importer) but has since been completely rewritten.